 Albert Delano was a prisoner of war in Germany during World War II.

 Interviewed 6 December 1999

 Carl Downen was born in Sullivan, Indiana in 1916.
-He graduated from Purdue University and served in the Army from 1943-46.
-He was a German POW at Stalag 4B.
-He has been a resident of Crawfordsville since 1953.
+He graduated from Purdue University, and joined the Army in March 1943.
+He was captured during the Battle of the Bulge, and held at Stalag IV-B as a prisoner of war from December 1944 until April 1945, when he was liberated by the Russians.
+He was discharged from service in November 1945, and has been a Crawfordsville resident since 1953.

 Interviewed 13 August 1991

 William Hawley was born at Lima, Ohio, on July 21, 1916.
 He was a graduate of Central Normal College, Danville, Indiana, and received his Masters degree from Indiana University in 1939.
 He married Jane Walterhouse of Ladoga in 1942.
 Mr. Hawley entered the Army Air Corps on Valentine's Day, 1942, and was a communications officer in the 490th Bomb Squad, nicknamed the Burma Bridge Busters.

 William 'Woody' Morgan was born in Waveland on November 1, 1918, to Stanley and Stella Morgan.
 When he was through with school, he worked in the coal mines at Brazil before going to work in the hotel at Turkey Run State Park.
 He enlisted in the Navy on September 16, 1941, at Terre Haute.
 Morgan went to the Great Lakes Naval Training Station and to cooks and bakers school in Connecticut.
 After spending some time at Floyd Bennett Field, Morgan was assigned to the destroyer USS J. William Ditter.
 He was in the Pacific fighting the battle of Okinawa when his ship was hit by a kamikaze pilot.
 After the war, Morgan witnessed an atomic bomb test.